The Job Search Process

 Option 3: Get the Job Search Process Handout.
 Prefer reading?
 Use this handout to learn about networking, informational interviewing, your personal brand and online presence, and the steps in the job search process.

 Option 4: Search for jobs on Handshake.
-Handshake is the Career Center’s online job posting system.
+Handshake is Career Services’ online job posting system.
 Search for both local and national post-graduation job opportunities.
-You can also use BroncoJobs to get information about upcoming networking events and register for workshops.
+You can also use Handshake to get information about upcoming networking events and register for workshops.

 Option 5: Get help with an international search.
 Want to work abroad?
 GoinGlobal is a massive research tool containing more than 10,000 resources for finding employment abroad, including country/area guides, visa information, an employer directory, and global job/internship postings.

-Option 3: Make an appointment or email the Career Center.
+Option 6: Make an appointment or email Career Services.
 Want personalized assistance?
-Make an appointment with the Career Center.
+Make an appointment with Career Services.
 Phone and video appointments available.
 Just have a simple question you can’t find the answer to?
 Use this form and we’ll respond via email.